Roof Replacement | Asphalt Shingle Roof | Metal Roof

 - Resale value

 Before getting to the match-up, let’s do a quick overview of asphalt shingles and metal roofing.
-Below is some basic information, plus the main advantages and disadvantages of each.
+Below is some basic information, plus the main pros and cons of each.

 Asphalt shingles consist of fiberglass, tar, and asphalt granules on a fiberglass mat.
 They come on individual strips that are layered and staggered from the roofline to the top of the ridge when installed.